-Upon admission, each degree student is provided with a computerized advisement document (CAPP document) which outlines specific program requirements.
-Students should contact their advisor immediately to arrange a meeting to review the CAPP document.
+Upon admission, each degree student is provided with access to Degree Works which outlines specific program requirements.
+Students should contact their advisor immediately to arrange a meeting to review their program degree requirements.
 After the advisement session, the advisor will notify the Office of Graduate Studies of any transfer credits and/or course substitutions.
-The Graduate Office will make approved adjustments to the CAPP document and provide the student with an updated copy.
-At this time the advisor also notifies the Office of Graduate Studies that the student is eligible to register for courses, which will allow the student to register on-line at http://webservices.oneonta.edu
+The Graduate Office will make approved adjustments within Degree Works and provide the student with an updated record.
+At this time, the advisor also notifies the Office of Graduate Studies that the student is eligible to register for courses, which will allow the student register on-line my.oneonta.edu to at http://my.oneonta.edu.

 Subsequent changes to the student's program of study must be reported to the Office of Graduate Studies.
-It is important for students to examine their CAPP documents to ensure that it reflects any and all changes agreed to by student and advisor.
-For an updated copy of the CAPP document, students should contact the Office of Graduate Studies.
+It is important for students to examine their degree requirements in Degree Works to ensure that it reflects any and all changes agreed to by student and advisor.
+For questions regarding Degree Works, students should contact the Office of Graduate Studies.

-Students are responsible for knowing all degree requirements as stated on the CAPP document and should direct any questions to their advisor.
+Students are responsible for knowing all degree requirements as stated in Degree Works and should direct any questions to their advisor.
 If there are perceived discrepancies, they should be brought to the attention of the Office of Graduate Studies immediately.